-The granting of incentives to recipients is funded by a structured bonus pool mechanism.
-In full harmony with the criteria of symmetry between the amount of the bonuses paid and the actual performance achieved, the total amount of the incentives at Group level is linked to the performance of an economic indicator, Gross Income.
+The granting of incentives deriving from the Plan to recipients is funded by a structured bonus pool mechanism, determined in harmony with the criteria of symmetry between the amount of the bonuses paid and the actual performance achieved.
+Specifically, the portion of the bonus pool which is destined to the Plan is linked to the performance of a Group economic indicator, i.e. the Intesa Sanpaolo Gross Income at Consolidated Financial Statement level.